Flexiana/framework/doc/modules.md

 ### Session

-Contains Session protocol definition, an in-memory session backend, and the session interceptor.
+Contains Session protocol definition, an in-memory, and persistent (postgres) session backend, and the session interceptor.

 ### State